arindampradhan/blog_rupter/_posts/2014-10-05-Pycon-India.md

 The keynote for next day started with [voidspace](https://twitter.com/voidspace).

 ![pycon](/assets/pycon3.png)
->He talked about [go lang](https://golang.org/) and his startup juju.And how go error handling differs from others.I also got a chance to talk to him  and asked about opensource projects.He adviced me to find for junior jobs on irc channels and see if I can do them.
+> He talked about [go lang](https://golang.org/) and his startup [juju](https://jujucharms.com/).
+And how *go error* handling differs from others.
+I also got a chance to talk to him and asked about opensource projects.
+He adviced me to search for junior jobs on irc channels and see if I can do them.

-So my schedule was exciting:
+My schedule was exciting for this day:

 * [Async IO for Dummies](http://in.pycon.org/funnel/2014/186-asyncio-for-dummies) (Vajrasky Kok)